egad13/FRjs/.jsdoc/tutorials/fr-forms.md

-The {@link module:fr/forms fr/forms} module creates extensions of native HTML `<select>` elements that automatically populate themselves with Flight Rising data.
-Just add a few special attributes to your HTML markup, or a special option to your javascript, and you can quickly and easily create dropdowns of Flight Rising's breeds, eye types, colours, and genes!
+The {@link module:fr/forms fr/forms} module creates custom dropdown elements that automatically populate themselves with Flight Rising data.
+Just add an attribute to a `<select>` element your HTML markup, or create a `<select>` and pass it a special option in javascript, and you can quickly and easily create dropdowns for Flight Rising's breeds, eye types, colours, and genes!

-Since these are *extenstions* of the native `<select>`, they look and function just like one.
-Any CSS styling that affects selects will also affect these custom elements.
-You also don't need to do anything extra to make the elements accessible; they inherit all the same accessibility features/properties a regular dropdown would.
+Since these are *extenstions* of the native `<select>` tag, they look and function just like one.
+Any CSS styling that affects selects will also affect these custom dropdowns.
+You also don't need to do anything extra to make them accessible; they inherit all the same accessibility features/properties a regular dropdown would.

 ## Available Dropdowns

-There are four available dropdown extensions in this module.
-See their individual tutorials for more information on each one.
+There are four custom dropdowns available in this module:

 1. **Eye Types** (`"fr-eyes"`): Auto-populates options for all of Flight Rising's eye types, ordered by increasing rarity.
 See {@tutorial eyeselect} for details.
 1. **Colours** (`"fr-colours"`): Auto-populates options for all of Flight Rising's colours, in on-site colour wheel order.
 Options may optionally be styled with the same background colours they have on site.
 See {@tutorial colourselect} for details.